About Our Attorneys

 Vincent graduated summa cum laude from the University of Colorado at Boulder, and then earned his law degree from the University of Washington School of Law.

-Vincent is licensed to practice law in Washington and New York, and currently lives in the Seattle area.
+Vincent is licensed to practice law in Washington and New York and currently lives in Seattle, Washington.

 Mallory C. Allen